Vaccines for the International TravelerTraveling outside the United States? Plan ahead for your travel shots.

 version formatted for print:

-Plan ahead for your international travel shots (PDF:123KB/3 pages)
+Plan ahead for your international travel shots (PDF)

-The Minnesota Department of Health does not provide international travel health consultation or international travel vaccines.
+The Minnesota Department of Health does not provide international travel health consultation or international travel shots.

-Information on international travel vaccines and other travel health issues including diseases and concerns about food and water supplies is available by country from the Centers for Disease Control and Prevention (CDC):
+Information on international travel shots and other travel health issues including disease and concerns about food and water supplies is available by country on the Centers for Disease Control and Prevention (CDC) Travel website.